Vietnam

 After immigration clearance, I proceeded straight to the SilverKris Lounge (left photo below); reason was to complete a write-up using my personal laptop.
 Seats were comfortable that I could fall asleep on (right photo below).
 As for the ambience, it was rather quiet in the lounge.
 I suspected it could due to lesser departing flights at around 10 pm.

 The buffet area inside the lounge had a wide spread of food (left photo below).
-Probably felt hunger, I took some fried beehoon as my supper (right photo below).
+Probably felt hungry, I took some fried beehoon as my supper (right photo below).
 Taste was satisfactory for this local dish.

 Zürich Airport